641650804/practical-python/Notes/01_Introduction/01_Python.md

 ### What is Python?

-Python is an interpreted high level programming language.
+Python is an interpreted(解释型) high level programming language.
 It is often classified as a ["scripting language"](https://en.wikipedia.org/wiki/Scripting_language) and is considered similar to languages such as Perl, Tcl, or Ruby.
 The syntax of Python is loosely inspired by elements of C programming.